Methods of free probability: 16a. Factors, subfactors

 We have now a quite complete picture of free probability from a combinatorial point of view, in relation with basic questions from random matrices and quantum groups.
-In this chapter and the next one we go for the real thing, namely discussing the connections between free probability and selected topics from von Neumann algebra theory.
+In this final chapter we go for the real thing, namely discussing the connections between free probability and selected topics from von Neumann algebra theory.

-The von Neumann algebras are the algebras of bounded operators $A\subset B(H)$ which are weakly closed, and we will see their basic properties in a moment.
-These algebras are important in the general context of quantum mechanics, somewhat of equal importance as the Lie groups and their generalizations, and with all this going back to the influential work and books of John von Neumann \cite{von} and Hermann Weyl \cite{wey}.

-From a modern perspective, some time has passed since \cite{von}, \cite{wey}, with quantum mechanics having evolved a bit, and finding what exact von Neumann algebra $A\subset B(H)$ or Lie group $G\subset GL_N(\mathbb C)$ is to be studied, and what exactly is to be done with it, is already a quite difficult task.
-We will slowly make our way here, through these difficult questions, by always orienting our presentation towards things which seem modern.

-Needless to say, all this will be quite subjective, and sometimes even controversial.
-The main problem, in connection with free probability, is that freeness, or rather ``true and useful freeness'' in von Neumann algebras appears where you would expect it the least, namely in the context of a certain special, innocent and far-from-free looking von Neumann algebra, namely the Murray-von Neumann hyperfinite factor $R$.

-So, this will be our goal here, explaining what this $R$ beast is, how freeness appears inside it, why all this is interesting, and why everyone thinking otherwise, with dozens of research directions to be discussed here, both old and more recent, is wrong.